On the geometry of physical measurements: topological and algebraic aspects: Sequential compositions and reversibility

 \begin{lemma} Let $G$ be a sober locally compact group\-oid.
 The topology $\topology(G_1)$, with the Scott topology, is a measurement space --- denoted by $\ms(G)$ ---, and it is classical if and only if $G$ is second-countable (\cf\ Example~\ref{exm:quantales}). \end{lemma}

 \begin{proof} Since the multiplication map of an open group\-oid is open, the topology $\topology(G_1)$ is a quantale under pointwise multiplication (see~\cite{Re07}).
 It is also involutive under pointwise involution, and clearly it is strongly Gelfand.
 Hence, since $G$ is locally compact, $\topology(G_1)$ is a locally compact locale and thus the Scott topology makes it a sober lattice.
-Moreover, the multiplication preserves joins in each variable, and thus it is continuous with respect to the Scott topology.
+Moreover, the multiplication preserves joins in each variable, and thus it is continuous (\cf\ comments that precede Lemma~\ref{lem:contscottsober}).
 So $\topology(G_1)$ is a space of classical measurements if and only if it is countably-based, \ie, if and only if $G$ is a second-countable groupoid. \end{proof}

 A groupoid can be regarded as a space $G_0$ which is equipped with additional local symmetries given by the groupoid structure.
 For instance, instead of regarding the lab wall $W$ of Example~\ref{exm:labwall} as a local measurement space $\topology(W)$, additional structure may be considered such that $W$ is the object space of a groupoid $G$ with associated classical measurement space $\ms(G)$.
 (Depending on the type of topology carried by the groupoid, $\topology(W)$ may or may not be an actual subspace of $\ms(G)$ --- \cf\ section~\ref{sec:etale}.)